gimploo/poglib/README.md

 # poglib
-    A header only c library contains that i commonly use.
+Bunch of C headers that i found useful.

 ## CONTENTS